5G is a disruptive technology. It is disruptive in more ways than one.

 Hear ye, hear ye!
 I would like to introduce the 5G Disruption Quadrant.

 Wait.
-The 5G what quadrant?
+The 5G—what quadrant?
 The 5G Disruption Quadrant.
-Because 5G is a disruptive technology and it is disruptive in multiple dimensions.
+5G is a disruptive technology in multiple dimensions.

-In order to understand how we can leverage and use this disruption or how would this disruption affect us, let's understand what 5G disruption is all about.
-And for this, we can paint the 5G Disruption Quadrant.
+To understand how we can leverage and use this disruption or how it would affect us, let's understand what 5G disruption is all about.
+For this, we can paint the 5G Disruption Quadrant.
 It has two main dimensions.

 One is the solution dimension and the other is the operations or service dimensions.